-Tracy Claeys has been the defensive coordinator for the University of Minnesota football program since head coach Jerry Kill's arrival in December of 2010.
+Tracy Claeys is the Associate Head Coach for the University of Minnesota football program.
+He has also served as the team's defensive coordinator since head coach Jerry Kill's arrival in December of 2010.

 Claeys started his coaching career at Santa Fe Trail High School in 1994.
 He joined up with Kill in 1995 at Saginaw Valley State, where he coached the defensive line.
 Claeys became Kill's defensive coordinator at Emporia State in 1999.
 He remained in that capacity when Kill took over at Southern Illinois in 2001 and Northern Illinois in 2008.